Preventive and mild curative interventions

 – Medical treatment protocol

-To the extent that protocols are available at the national level (at least child abuse reporting code and risk inventories), these national protocols are used.
+To the extent that protocols are available at the national level (at least child abuse report code and risk inventories), these national protocols are used.

 Absence and stay-at-home